SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-03/2021-09-30-junior-deduction.md

 #### PERKINS

-> WELCOME, DOCTOR McCOY -- AND --
+> WELCOME, DOCTOR TRELAINE -- AND --

 <br><I>She seems somewhat surprised to see the DOCTOR's companion.
 The pink-haired woman doesn't reflect her surprise and returns in a rather droll voice:</i>